starwolf0320/web3-interview-preparation/README.md

 ## Why Should You Prepare

-Congratulation!
-The company liked your application and invited you to a job interview.
 Most of the people put more effort into building a great professional resume and they don't put enough effort to get ready for an interview.
 Being prepared will increase your chances to land your dream job by 176% (I just made that number up).
 Here are some benefits of being prepared:

 - increased confidence
 - higher response quality